 The interspinous devices may be implanted as a day surgery procedure under sedation or under light anesthesia, thereby decreasing the risk of extensive open surgery in elderly.

-Various interspinous spacer devices in use are X-STOP, Wallis interspinous device and DIAM Spinal Stabilization System.
+Various interspinous spacer devices in use are X-STOP, Wallis interspinous device, and DIAM Spinal Stabilization System.

 Posterior Dynamic Stabilization Devices

-This acts as internal brace for spine.
+This acts as an internal brace for the spine.
 Posterior dynamic stabilization devices allow controlled motion in such as way as to achieve more normal movement of the spine.
 These devices are typically used to treat patients with spondylolisthesis and degenerative disc disease.
 As of now, these devices have been approved for use with fusion but not for independent use as dynamic stabilizers.